the1lab/1lab/src/Order/DCPO.lagda.md

 ```

 Furthermore, if $f$ preserves arbitrary least upper bounds, then it
-is monotonic, and thus Scott-continuous.
+is monotone, and thus Scott-continuous.

 ```agda
   to-scott-directed